zackgilbert/PilgrimLogger/README.md

 Todos:
 ======

+X Some type of basic authentication.
 - Improve documents and reliability.
 - Figure out best way to display fields/data (human friendly date fields, display fields in tables, raw data in modal).
 - Improve search.
 Be able to search for multiple data using and (&&), or (||) and "quoted" modifiers.
 - Ability to handle multi user/app data.
 - Provide basic visualizations/statistics/graphs to easily show occurance of events.
-- Some type of basic authentication.
 - Load lat/lng locations on a map.